-- 152. Although the State Department's NEPA process and ESA consultation were never adequately completed and are purportedly ongoing, in 2017 the Corps approved (or determined that no approval is necessary for) the majority, if not all, of Keystone XL's water crossings, except the Missouri River crossing, using NWP 12. - 153.
+- 113. Although the supplemental EIS process is ongoing, the Corps has already approved (or determined that no approval is necessary for) the majority, if not all, of Keystone XL's water crossings, except the Missouri River crossing, using NWP 12. - 114.
 On May 25, 2017, TC Energy submitted three PCNs to the Corps' Omaha district office requesting verification for the use of NWP 12 to construct and operate the Keystone XL pipeline in U.S. waters in Montana, South Dakota, and Nebraska, each discussed further below.
-The PCNs indicate that Keystone XL would cross 212 waterbodies and 32 wetlands in Nebraska, 182 waterbodies and 41 wetlands in South Dakota, and 194 waterbodies and 27 wetlands in Montana, for a total of at least 688 jurisdictional waterways (588 waterbodies and 100 wetlands).2 The PCNs further indicate that the project "might affect" listed species pursuant to NWP General Condition 18.
+The PCNs indicate that Keystone XL would cross 212 waterbodies and 32 wetlands in Nebraska, 182 waterbodies and 41 wetlands in South Dakota, and 194 waterbodies and 27 wetlands in Montana, for a total of at least 688 jurisdictional waterways (588 waterbodies and 100 wetlands).2

-- 154. Upon information and belief, the Corps has already permitted the majority of these Keystone XL water crossings-possibly all of them except the Missouri River crossing in Montana-through its issuance of NWP 12 and/or project verifications or other approvals. - 155.
-The Corps took these actions without ever analyzing Keystone XL's direct, indirect, or cumulative effects under NEPA or the ESA (e.g., the risks or impacts of pipeline oil spills into waterways), either upon issuance of NWP 12 or upon verification of the PCNs.
-As set forth above, the only NEPA document the Corps relies on for its approval of all NWP 12 activities nationwide is the NWP 12 EA.
-The Corps has not provided a project-specific NEPA analysis or completed ESA consultation regarding the permitting of water crossings for Keystone XL. - 156.
+- 115. Upon information and belief, the Corps has already permitted the majority of these Keystone XL water crossings-possibly all of them except the Missouri River crossing in Montana-through its issuance of NWP 12 and/or project verifications or other approvals. - 116.
+The Corps took these actions without ever analyzing Keystone XL's direct, indirect, or cumulative effects under NEPA (e.g., the risks or impacts of pipeline oil spills into waterways), either upon issuance of NWP 12 or upon verification of the PCNs.
+As set forth above, the only NEPA document the Corps relies on for its approval of all NWP 12 activities nationwide is the NWP 12 EA. - 117.
 Although the Corps was a cooperating agency in the State verifications do not purport to rely on that document.
 See, e.g., 82 Fed.
-Reg. at documentation because the Corps fulfills its NEPA obligations upon issuance of
+Reg. at documentation because the Corps fulfills its NEPA obligations upon issuance of the NWP).
+Indeed, the Corps did not rescind its NWP 12 verifications for Keystone